yuhonghong66/kkulma.github.io/_posts/2017-08-13-friendships-among-top-r-twitterers.md

 ![generic_names](/img/2017-08-13-friendships-among-top-r-twitterers_files/figure-markdown_github/names_graph-1.png)

 So interesting!
-You see the core of the graph consisting of mainly female users: @hpster, @JennyBryan, @juliasilge, @karawoo, but also a couple of male R - users: @hrbrmstr and @noamross.
+You can see the core of the graph consists mainly of female users: @hpster, @JennyBryan, @juliasilge, @karawoo, but also a couple of male R - users: @hrbrmstr and @noamross.
 Who do they follow?
 Men or women?

 ``` r
 ggraph(f1, layout='kk') +